etowah/seba-control-repo/README.md

 https://github.com/etowah/seba-control-repo/blob/master/details.md

-There are 4 high level steps that need to be done.
-The first 2 are done on a host with internet access as part of prep.
+There are 2 high level steps that need to be done from a build host with internet access.
+Those artifacts are kept and used in the offline pod.
+The final 3 high level steps are done offline.

 ## Build and Gather Artifacts
 Building a control-repo VM qcow that will host repositories; apt, docker-repo, helm, and oar.
 This results in a vm qcow file that needs to be installed on a host in the pod later.